stillsaneexile/poe-trade-omnibox/README.md

 **using only your keyboard to navigate.**

 ## Features
 Press `;` to bring up the omnisearch box.
-Start typing to find **any filter in any language**, including the filters on the left hand side of the trade UI (corrupted, split, DPS, item category, etc.).
+Start typing to find and jump to **any filter in any language**, including the filters on the left hand side of the trade UI (corrupted, split, DPS, item category, etc.).

 ![Demo of sockets search](assets/sockets-demo.png)